What Is Radiofrequency Ablation (RFA)?

 The sacroiliac joints are located towards the base of your spine, just above your tailbone.
 Lateral branch nerves attached to these joints provide pain signals from the spine to the brain.
 Radiofrequency ablation treats the targeted medial branch nerve in the facet joints.
 It can also treat the lateral branch nerve in the sacroiliac joints.

-How is Radiofrequency ablation (RFA) Performed?
+How Is Radiofrequency Ablation (RFA) Performed?

 Radiofrequency ablation is an outpatient procedure under local anesthesia.
 If you are worried about the treatment, your doctor may use general anesthesia in addition to a local anesthetic drug.
 It can assist you in being quiet, steady, and peaceful during your procedure.